tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_hyperlinks.md

 [Icons](mydoc_icons.html)
 ```

-However, if you change the file name, you'll have to update all of your links.
+If you change the file name, you'll have to update all of your links.